-An article written by MWB trainer and workshop leader, Fabienne van Eck addressing the situation in Palestine.
-Originally written for Doopsgezind Magazine.
+An article written by our regional program manager Fabienne van Eck addressing the situation in Palestine.
+Originally writen for Doopsgezind Magazine.

 “We’ve seen the news– are you safe there?”
 Urgent messages from friends tell me that news from Palestine has reached Europe.

 Since Covid restrictions have been relaxed in Jerusalem, the situation seems to have returned to ‘normal’, which only means that violence is on the rise again.
 Violence is always a slow-burning fire here, which accounts for the daily stress that dominates everyone’s lives– especially for the children.
 You never know what this day will bring.

 As we have all come to understand during the past year, the sense of having no influence on your life can cause ongoing depression and fear.
 As much as I would like to, I cannot change the political situation here.
 But what I can do is to help increase children’s resilience in the face of that fear and helplessness, and to offer bits of light so that the dark times seem shorter.